miraytopal/AB_Testing/README.md

 In this repository, we'll cover the process of analyzing A/B testing and interpreting the results.

 A/B Test method is used to reveal the significance of the difference between the two groups.
+In our A/B test, we want to know the impact of our change on the landing page of our website on sales.

  A/B Testing Steps:
  --